 Surprisingly, many companies don’t even catalogue the services their technology delivers.
 Too often the plan starts with the technology and is based on unrealistic expectations of availability and resilience.
 When considering a recovery plan, start with the users and focus on the practicalities of how your services will be recovered when disaster strikes.

-Here are key things to consider for your Disaster Recovery and Business Continuity Plan:
+The Key Things to Consider for Your Disaster Recovery and Business Continuity Plan:

-- A descriptive catalogue of services which may be temporarily or permanently disrupted because of equipment of third party service failure, or a disaster or event that impacts your property, infrastructure, people or technology.
+- A catalogue of services (including descriptions) which may be temporarily or permanently disrupted because of equipment or third-party service failure, or a disaster or event that impacts your property, infrastructure, people or technology.

 - A list of potential scenarios that could cause such disruption.